 By now you’re probably asking the big question – what causes histamine sensitivity?
 You have two key enzymes in your digestive tract that break down histamine – diamine oxidase (DAO) and histamine-N-methyltransferase (HNMT).
 (7)

-Histamine intolerance happens when these enzymes don’t do their job as well as they should and histamine doesn’t break down properly.
+Histamine intolerance occurs when these enzymes don’t do their job as well as they should, and histamine doesn’t break down properly.
 Certain foods can interfere with the activity of these enzymes, particularly DAO.

 Some people also don’t produce enough of these two enzymes to break down histamine fast enough.
 Plus, your digestive tract might release too much histamine when food enters your stomach, and then it sticks around too long.

 If you have histamine intolerance, you may not develop symptoms every time you eat; it depends on the composition of your meal.

 If you eat a meal high in histamine or foods that block the activity of histamine breakdown enzymes like DAO, it triggers symptoms.
 If you don’t, it doesn’t.
 That’s why diet plays such an important role in treating this condition.

 Some foods that can stimulate histamine release include chocolate, nuts, beans, lentils, tomatoes, and citrus fruits.
 We’ll go into more detail on specific foods and how they affect histamine intolerance in future articles.